sunhaotong0605/SPP_FMRESAC/README.md

 * Download the weights of [EVO-7B](https://huggingface.co/togethercomputer/evo-1-8k-base) to the model_weights/EVO_7B/ folder.

-Note: Users can also download the weights to a custom location.
+Note: It is recommended to use huggingface_hub to download.
+Users can also download the weights to a custom location.
 However, they will need to specify this path as the `pretrained_model_path` when running the model.

 #### Prediction for target samples.
 ```bash